Code-Institute-Submissions/cumbrian-kayaking/README.md

 https://stackoverflow.com/questions/24154666/background-size-cover-not-working-on-ios

-I tried several different things suggested without getting a good solution and then changing the CSS in the media query from background-attachment: fixed; to background-scroll;   fixed the problem and the image now looks correct on my mobile and ipad.
+I tried several different things suggested without getting a good solution and then changing the CSS in the media query from background-attachment: fixed; to background-scroll;   fixed the problem and the image now looks correct on my mobile but is still not fixed in the  ipad version

 **Dropdown menu** no longer dropped in the deployed version -- I had overwritten the CSS  but was able to use the dev tools to narrow down the problem and restore the css.